the-groke/utility-hub/README.md

-# Getting Started with Create React App
+# Digital Team Utility Hub

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This hub combines a couple of utilities built for the purpose of aiding day to day tasks at Bewonder\*

-## Available Scripts
+A hosted version can be found [here](https://bewonder.digital/digital-team-utility-hub/)

-In the project directory, you can run:
+## Available Scripts for Development

 ### `npm start`